Our COVID-19 response

 Kent Central Avenue isolation and quarantine site opened

 Cases: 374 cases, 31 deaths statewide, including 235 cases, 27 deaths in King County.
 23 deaths linked to Life Care Center in Kirkland.

 Seattle, Lake Washington school districts closed for two weeks

 State order: Schools in King, Pierce and Snohomish counties closed through April 24

 State order: Schools statewide closed till April 24/large events ban

-King County Aquatic Center, all indoor Parks facilities closes.
+King County Aquatic Center, all indoor Parks facilities closed.
 Sports field rentals canceled.
 Permitted events under 250 canceled unless organizers can meet Public Health criteria.

-Metro announces first ridership decrease of 45% to fixed route bus service, and releases Public Health – Seattle and King County cards in English and Spanish on coaches.
+Metro announced first ridership decrease of 45% to fixed route bus service and released Public Health – Seattle and King County cards in English and Spanish on coaches.

 Access paratransit and Community Access Transportation services begin deploying extra drivers and vehicles to area food banks and community centers to connect community members to needed nourishment.

 Cases: 772 cases and 42 deaths statewide, 420 cases and 37 deaths in King County